anafts/anafts/README.md

 ## Hi!
 I'm Ana 🦊

-- 🌱 I'm currently learning web development, with a focus on front-end development using React.js, while also studying back-end development using Node.js to expand my knowledge and skills in this field.
+-  🔭  As a computer graphics graduate and aspiring fullstack designer, I specialize in designing visually appealing and user-friendly digital interfaces that enhance the user experience.
--  🔭 As a computer graphics graduate and front-end developer, I specialize in designing visually appealing and user-friendly digital interfaces that enhance the user experience.
+- 🌱  Currently, my focus lies on honing my web development skills, with a strong emphasis on front-end development utilizing the powerful React.js framework.
+Through this journey, I aim to create immersive and user-friendly interfaces that captivate users.
+Additionally, I am dedicated to expanding my expertise in back-end development by delving into the world of Node.js.

 <div align="center">
   <a href="https://github.com/anafts">